GregUtas/robust-services-core/src/launcher/README.md

 To run `Launcher`, right-click on the _launcher_ directory and select _Debug > Start New Instance_. `Launcher` prompts for the path to your executable, followed by its command line parameters.
-Currently, RSC itself does not use any additional command line parameters.
+Currently, the only command line parameter that RSC looks for is `c=<path>`, which allows the path to the configuration file to be explicitly specified to override the default (`.../input/element.config.txt`).
+So if your application uses a command line parameter, it must be prefixed with a tag other than `c=`. [`MainArgs.h`](/nb/MainArgs.h) provides access to command line parameters.

 When the executable starts, it runs in the same console window as `Launcher`.